qBraid/qbraid-qir/docs/userguide/qasm3_supported.rst

 7. **Simple Branching Statements** (controlled on 1 bit) : Since QIR supports branching on a measurement result, single bit branching statements are supported at the moment.
 General boolean expressions and support for branching on full registers will be added in future.
-Example -
+For example:

 .. code-block:: c